NirantK/blog/content/drafts/case-study-building-a-data-science-team.md

 He who knows his enemy ... - Sun Tzu

 I typically list down the top 3 causes which will kill a project - and then actively monitor them till the project is so stable that I can pay attention to something else.
+Despite my best attempts, I have failed to inculcate this mindset in devs working with me.

+It seems to be that discipline and optimism are fairly orthogonal mindsets in software engineering culture at-large.
+To them, I remind that Microsoft Teams, TikTok, IRCTC and Instagram have shipped better than some of our B2B "Scaling" Engineering teams.
+In a world lost to chaos, I think the disciplined optimism ethos is basically a competitive advantage in my line of work.

 ## Do Less